 Research shows that college grads on average make over 50% more than high school graduates.
 But at what cost?

-Some children, with minimum knowledge in finance, are being asked to assume the equivalent of a mortgage at the age of 18.
-And parents are taking out loans in their name and selling assets to help fund the difference.
+Some children, with minimum knowledge of finance, are being asked to assume the equivalent of a mortgage at the age of 18.
+And parents are taking out loans in their name and selling their retirement assets to help fund the difference.

-The right plan will help students graduate with minimal student loans and help families protect their assets and income for what they were intended for, their retirement.
+The right plan will help students graduate with minimal student loans and help parents protect their assets and income for what they were intended for, their retirement.